canonical/bundle-kubeflow/docs/upgrade-guide-1.6-to-1.7.md

 - Review any important data that needs to be backed up and preform backup procedures according to the policies of your organisation.
 - Record all version of charms in existing Charmed Kubeflow deployment.

 All upgrade steps should be done in `kubeflow` model.
-Before performing the upgrade switch to `kubeflow` model:
+If you haven't already, switch to `kubeflow` model: